cyberserfer/JavaScript/JSlogic.md

   #logic

   ## Loops
+  For - good when you can determine how many times the loop will need to run.

   Do While - will run at least once before the condition is evaluated.

   While - evaluates the condition before executing anything.